This page contains information for users regarding the searching and browsing of archival descriptions in Discover Archives.

 Users can restrict their browsing to a specific repository using Discover Archives.
 When a user clicks on Archival Institution, icons of all institutions using the platform will appear.
 Simply click on the institution whose holdings you would like to browse.

-selecting the People and Organizations link.
+Users can browse the names of people and organizations which are associated with a specific fonds or collection by selecting the People and Organizations link.
 The user will be presented with an alphabetical listing of people and organizations.

 - As you type into the search box, suggestions will appear in the drop-down.
 Click on one to go to that record OR